-Available Chesapeake Bay Retrievers Looking for Homes
+Chesapeake Bay Retrievers Looking Available for Adoption

 The Chesapeake Retriever Rescue of WI is a group of volunteers dedicated to rescuing Chesapeake Bay Retrievers and finding them loving forever homes.
 We rescue adoptable purebred or mixed Chesapeake Bay Retrievers from shelters, strays, and from owners who can no longer care for their dogs.
 We are staunch promoters of spaying and neutering, and no dog is placed by our organization without this being done before placement.
 We also educate potential adopters about the breed to make sure a Chesapeake is the right dog for their family.